Nickslabcode/Nickslabcode/README.md

 - **Skill Toys & Puzzles:** Mastered various yo-yo styles and loves solving jigsaw puzzles.
 - **Outdoor Adventures:** Exploring new trails with my cocker spaniel, Ruffles.
 - **Board & Video Games:** Playing couch co-op games on the Nintendo Switch with friends.

 ---

-### 🎓 Education:
-I graduated from [Telerik Academy](https://telerikacademy.com) where I studied the following technologies for 6 months:

-- JavaScript Core
-- OOP (Object-Oriented Programming)
-- DSA (Data Structures & Algorithms)
-- HTML, CSS, AJAX
-- React & Firebase

----

-### 💼 Relevant Experience:

-#### SiteGround Hosting Services:
-- 3.5 years as a tech support expert, providing assistance with WordPress, DNS, domain management, FTP, and SSH.
-- Consistently ranked in the top 10 employees of the month in a team of 100.

-#### Independent Freelancer:
-- Successfully completed 10 projects with a perfect 5.0 rating, specializing in UI/UX redesigns and WordPress bug fixes.
-- Gained experience in front-end development, working on responsive web design and adapting to various client needs.

-Check out my [Upwork profile](https://www.upwork.com/freelancers/~019b57b5b048ed8468) for more details on my freelancing work!

----